-At the end of the course, the student can :
+At the end of the course, the student can:

 - CO1.
 A solid theoretical understanding of chromatography and mass spectrometry at an advanced level. - CO2.
-Some experience in addressing complex analytical problems, and acquaintance with tools to solve them - CO3.Hands-on experience with advanced and diverse chromatographic systems and mass spectrometers. - CO4.
-New tools forresearch processes also studied
+Some experience in addressing complex analytical problems, and acquaintance with tools to solve them. - CO3.
+Hands-on experience with advanced and diverse chromatographic systems and mass spectrometers. - CO4.
+New tools for research processes also studied.

-Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018
+Approved by the Academic Council at its 14thMeeting held on 20.04.2020